singaround/songbook/posts/accessibility.md

 <H3>☀️When the weather is warm we sing in The Garden</H3>

 <H4>👩‍🦽Physical access (The Garden)</H4>
 The garden is a covered outdoor space to the rear of the pub.
-It is physically possible for a person in a wheelchair to access the garden through the (usually locked) gate.
+It is physically possible for a person in a wheelchair to access the garden through a (usually locked) gate.
 However, in practice it has been found to be very difficult.
 Pub staff must lock and unlock the gate, and the route is not always clear of furniture.
 There are no wheelchair-accessible toilets on site.

 There are two steps up from the street into the pub, and a further three steps up to the bar.
 There are three steps between the pub entrance and the garden.